 Hide Your Gays: Becoming more and more of a Discredited Trope during this decade as more LGBT people are making public of their sexual orientation.
 The repeal of laws such as "Don't ask, don't tell" heavily contributed to this.
 Regardless, being gay remains a contentious issue among some, as the public statements on the matter from Chick-fil-A's President Dan Cathy and the resulting controversy will attest.

 Hipsters: Were on top of the world at the beginning of the decade, then began to (fittingly) suffer from It's Popular, Now It Sucks and became the butt of many jokes.
-Hardly a day ever passes now without someone proclaiming that "Hipsters are dead".
+Hardly a day ever passes now without someone proclaiming that "Hipsters are dead", with the fate of the subculture perhaps coming as a result of mainstream fashion appropriating much of their 'look' (See the entries for Nerd Glasses and Painted-On Pants).

 Horizontal Lens Flares: Started somewhere in the late 2000s, early 2010s music videos can't seem to go without them.
 The 2009 Star Trek film probably helped/didn't help.